Coastal Carolina vs. UMass NCAA Football Odds, Plays and Insights | September 25, 2021

 UMass Stats and Trends

-- This season, the Minutemen have one ATS win in two games as an underdog of 36 points or more.

-- UMass' games this year have gone over the total in three out of three opportunities.

-- The Minutemen average 21 points per game, comparable to the 20.3 the Chanticleers allow.
+- The Minutemen average 21 points per game, comparable to the 20.3 the Chanticleers give up.

-- UMass is 2-0 against the spread and 0-2 overall in games when it puts up more than 20.3 points.

-- This season the Minutemen have turned the ball over six times, six more than the Chanticleers' takeaways (0).
+- This year the Minutemen have turned the ball over six times, six more than the Chanticleers' takeaways (0).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.